chutesai/chutes-audit/README.md

 64GB+ RAM
 1TB+ (fast) disk

+#### Postgres configuration
+Based on the number of cores, RAM, etc., you will likely wish to change the postgres command in the docker-compose.yml file increasing or decreasing various values accordingly.

 ### Initial sync
 The first time you run this, it takes an extremely long time to sync, upwards of 20+ hours.
 Using faster disks/CPU and more RAM will help.
 Until the initial sync is finished, you will not set weights.